Professor Sarah Neal

 Sarah joined the Department of Sociological Studies in 2016, having previously worked at Middlesex University, the Open University and the University of Surrey.

-Sarah is Co-Editor of the British Sociological Association journal, Sociology and she is a member of the Editorial Board of Ethnic and Racial Studies.
+Sarah is Co-Editor of the International Sociological Association journal Current Sociology and she is a member of the Editorial Board of Ethnic and Racial Studies.

 Sarah’s research interests and publications are focused on the following areas and their intersections: ethnicity, race and multiculture; community, belonging and in/exclusion; rural and urban spaces; quotidian social life; sociology of policy processes and qualitative methods.
 Her work on rural identities was funded by The Leverhulme Trust and her work on urban multiculture by the Economic and Social Research Council.
 Sarah has most recently has been involved in the following two research projects: